 For information about compatibility between versions of the DAC Framework and versions of SQL Server, see DAC Support For SQL Server Objects and Versions.

-The steps to migrate a database from SQL Server to Azure SQL Database are:
+The steps to migrate a database from SQL Server to Banco de dados SQL do Azure are:

 Export a BACPAC File From an Existing SQL Server Database

-You must have a storage account to export a BACPAC to storage.
+You must have a Microsoft Azure storage account to export a BACPAC to Microsoft Azure storage.

 Move the BACPAC File to Azure Blob Service

-If you plan to use the SQL DAC Example to perform the import to Microsoft Azure SQL Database, you do not need to copy the BACPAC file to a Blob service.
+If you plan to use the SQL DAC Example to perform the import to Banco de dados SQL do Microsoft Azure, you do not need to copy the BACPAC file to a Microsoft Azure Blob service.

-Import the BACPAC to Microsoft Azure SQL Database
+Import the BACPAC to Banco de dados SQL do Azure

-Once exported, the BACPAC can be imported to create a database on Microsoft Azure SQL Database.
-You can use the to import a BACPAC stored in a Blob service.
+Once exported, the BACPAC can be imported to create a database on Banco de dados SQL do Azure.
+You can use the to import a BACPAC stored in a Microsoft Azure Blob service.
 On the ribbon, select Import to launch the Import Database from Windows Storage window.
 Optionally, you can use the SQL DAC Example to import a BACPAC saved to a local file on your computer.